JustBerkhout/nectar-tutorials/ardc/beginner/keypairs/keypairs.md

 ### What you'll need

-- [Terminal software](https://support.ehelp.edu.au/support/solutions/articles/6000223964-terminal-software) that has the `ssh-keygen` app installed, or
+- [Terminal software](https://support.ehelp.edu.au/support/solutions/articles/6000223964-terminal-software) that has the `ssh-keygen` app installed
-- PuTTYGen (if you intend to use PuTTY)
 - Access to the Nectar Research Cloud

 ## About keys and Nectar